Gelaraph/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06-pointers_arrays_strings

-Technologies
+## Technologies:

-C files are compiled using gcc 4.8.4
+- C files are compiled using gcc 4.8.4
-C files are written according to the C90 standard Tested on Ubuntu 14.04 LTS
+- C files are written according to the C90 standard
+- Tested on Ubuntu 14.04 LTS

 ## Tasks: